Smithay/calloop/doc/src/ch03-03-use-blocking-io-types.md

 # Use blocking IO types

+> This section is about adapting blocking IO types for use with `async` Rust code, and powering that `async` code with Calloop.
+If you just want to add blocking IO types to your event loop and use Calloop's callback/composition-based design, you only need to wrap your blocking IO type in a [generic event source](api/calloop/generic/struct.Generic.html).

+You may find that you need to write ordinary Rust `async` code around blocking IO types.
+Calloop provides the ability to wrap blocking types — anything that implements the [`AsRawFd`](https://doc.rust-lang.org/stable/std/os/unix/io/trait.AsRawFd.html) trait — in its own async type.
+This can be polled in any executor you may have chosen for your async code, but if you're using Calloop you'll probably be using [Calloop's executor](api/calloop/futures/fn.executor.html).

 > ## Enable the `futures-io` feature!
 >
 > To use `calloop::io` you need to enable the `futures-io` feature in your `Cargo.toml` like so: